World War II by country: Independent State of Croatia

 The Independent State of Croatia (Nezavisna Država Hrvatska, or NDH) was a Nazi-puppet state that became a member of the Axis on 10 April 1941 and joined the Tripartite Pact on 15 June 1941.
 The state was nominally a monarchy and a de facto Italian-German quasi-protectorate until the Italian capitulation on 8 September 1943, after which it remained a de facto German quasi-protectorate until the German withdrawal near the end of the war.
 It had a government controlled by the fascist Ustaše movement who were put in power by Germany.
 During the war, the Ustaše regime committed genocide against Serbs as well as Jews and Roma in the NDH.
 They also had their own separate concentration camps, such as the Jasenovac extermination camp.
 Its military fought alongside Axis troops; mainly on anti-Partisan operations within the NDH.
 Volunteers from the NDH fought in Wehrmacht formations on the Eastern Front as the 'Croatian Legion' for some time.
 The Armed Forces of the Independent State of Croatia remained engaged in battle a week after the capitulation of Germany on 8 May 1945 in an attempt to surrender to Allied forces rather than the Yugoslav Partisans.

 Nedić's Serbia

-Nedic's Serbia was a puppet state installed by Nazi Germany.
+Nedic's Serbia was a puppet regime installed by Nazi Germany.
 Unlike the puppet state Independent State of Croatia, the regime in the occupied Yugoslavia was never accorded status in international law and did not enjoy formal diplomatic recognition on the part of the Axis powers.
 The regime enjoyed some support.
 Serbia became the second country in Europe, following Estonia, to be proclaimed Judenfrei (free of Jews).